Daksh1802/Neural-Network-From-Scratch/README.md

 - Custom activation functions (ReLU, Softmax, etc.)
 - Train on simple datasets
 - Manual weight and bias updates
-- Fully written using only Python built-ins
+- Fully written using only Python built-ins (Used numpy in the later files for better readability but still everything is from scratch wherever i used  Numpy i have done that using just raw python in the previous files)

  ## 📚 Future Improvements